 Companies are increasingly seeing the benefits of using a travel management platform for booking flights and hotels.
 This way, their employees are able to use a single platform for all their corporate travel needs, making it easier for them to book, manage and track every part of their trip from one place.
 Employers benefit as well — they get access to better deals and can more easily keep track of the company travel budget.

-But while implementing a travel management platform is often a step in the right direction, it comes with its own set of problems.
-According to a study performed by travel industry research authority Phocusright, most travel platforms observe attachment rates of under 50%.
+But while implementing an expense management platform is often a step in the right direction, it comes with its own set of problems.
+According to a study performed by travel industry research authority Phocusright, most expense management tools observe attachment rates of under 50%.
 This means that employees might book a flight through the platform, but then take care of their lodging off the platform.

-Most travel platforms observe attachment rates of under 50%.
+Most expense management platforms observe attachment rates of under 50%.
 This puts your company at risk.

 Why do attachment rates matter?